daminetreg/inglued/README.md

 ## Adding a library in 2 steps
 [We only support header-only dependencies](doc/rationale/WHY_HEADER_ONLY.md), any other kind of libraries have to disappear.

-Taking the example of [your-lib](examples/your-lib), you made a library, and now you want someone else to use it.
+Taking the example of [your-lib](examples/your-lib): imagine you made a library and you want someone to use it.

 What is sad is that you used other libraries to build your one :